 Attendees receive a free e-book to keep for reference.

-- The webinar is about one hour.
+- The webinar is about 30 minutes.

 - Webinar registration includes a complimentary subscription to the Excel University blog.